jfrancis42/kx2-util/README.md

 Emulate a hold of the specified button (specified as a number).
 Returns true or nil.
 Note that button numbers are different on the KX2 and KX3.

 ## store_button()
 Emulate use of the STORE button.
-Note that this only works on the KX2.
-Until I figure out a way to automatically distinguish between a KX2 and KX3 via the serial API, this is going to be a problem.

 ## atu_button()
 Emulate use of the ATU button.
-Note that this only works on the KX2.
-Until I figure out a way to automatically distinguish between a KX2 and KX3 via the serial API, this is going to be a problem.